Onther-Tech/economics/Tokamaklayer2.md

 <br/>
 <br/>

 #### 3.1.4.
-Numeric MEV modeling
+Feasibility Test: numerical data
 <br/>

 We have reasoned that MEV will remain in place, and each layer 2 protocol will have a part of MEV.
-It is finally time to check whether the actual data supports our argument.
+It is finally time to check whether the actual data on the following two items supports our argument: 1) layer 1 or roll-up fees and 2) estimated MEV a sequencer extracts.
 <br/>
-<br/>

-While doing numeric modeling, we will refer to Boba Network for two reasons.
+As for roll-up fees, we will refer to Boba Network for two reasons.
 First, Boba Network is an appropriate example of a relatively small protocol in a heterogeneous system.
 According to L2Beat, its current market share is approximately 0.59%.

-Second, Boba Network is a good proxy for Tokamak Network.
+Plus, Boba Network is a good proxy for Tokamak Network.
 Both services utilize the optimistic roll-up technology.
 The size of networks, in terms of TVL, is quite similar, too.
+<br/>

+Regarding estimated MEV sequencer extracts, since the test is based on numerical data, we will consider only the quantifiable types of MEV.
 <br/>
 <br/>